CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 #### Bounding Volume

-Simple axis-aligned bounding box for each Shape/Primitive in the mesh file.
+I implemented a simple axis-aligned bounding volume for my loaded meshes.
+That is to say, I constructed a "box" around each based on the maximum and minimum `x`, `y`, and `z` values for all of my triangle vertices, and did ray intersection tests on the box before attempting to intersect with each triangle in the mesh.

 ##### Performance